Conversation with: Lynda O’Connor

 Custom and Unique Items are Available for Purchase

 From handwoven SHIIR rugs gracing each room and Julie Meridian Blue Jay photographs lining the west wing corridor to one-of-a-kind vintage textile pillows created by Lynda O’Connor, we’ve filled the Wickwood Inn with unique handcrafts to delight our guests.
 Many of these items are available for purchase.
-Please inquire with Jeff West, our general manager, for information on purchasing and shipping.
+Please inquire with Susan Michele, our general manager, for information on purchasing and shipping.